Gabriella439/post-rfc/sotu.md

 * [Stack + GHCJS support](http://docs.haskellstack.org/en/stable/ghcjs/)

-One of the distinctive features of `ghcjs` compared to other competing Haskell-to-Javascript compilers is that a huge number of Haskell libraries work out of the box with `ghcjs` because it supports most of `ghc`'s primitive operations.
+One of the distinctive features of `ghcjs` compared to other competing Haskell-to-JavaScript compilers is that a huge number of Haskell libraries work out of the box with `ghcjs` because it supports most of `ghc`'s primitive operations.